 DO NOT leave the airport before completing this procedure, as otherwise you will not receive your luggage and you will not be able to apply for compensation.

 At selected times of the year, International Student Support operates a FREE Meet and Greet Airport Collection service for all new international students who are arriving in the UK for the first time.

-Please click here to find out more and register for September 2018 Meet & Greet Airport Collection (open 1st August - 12th September 2018).
+Click here to register for the January 2019 Meet & Greet Airport Collection Service (open 1st December 2018 - 9th January 2019).

 Please contact International Student Support at firstname.lastname@example.org for help and advice.

 You may need to register with the Police when you arrive in the UK (you can check on your visa application decision letter to see whether this is required).
 As there is a requirement to do this within 7 days of arriving in the UK, Student Services have arranged for Staffordshire Police to visit the Keele University campus for the purpose of this registration.

 Please contact Student Services for more information and advice.

 Enrolment will take place in Chancellor's Building, CBA 1.023 at the following time: